Colombian Model Sara Orrego Slays In Sexy Cream Bathing Suit

 The two-picture slideshow captured Orrego in a beautiful location with a swimming pool in the background and a few thatch-roof structures surrounding it.
 According to the geotag, she was in Santa Marta, a city on the Caribbean Sea in northern Colombia.

 Orrego had on a cream-colored two-piece bathing suit that deepened her sun-kissed complexion.
 The suit had an interesting texture that added patterns all throughout.
 It included an underwire top with medium straps stretched over her shoulders.
-She paired it with matching bottoms.
-They boasted a high-rise design that sat over her belly button, hugging her slender waist.
+She paired it with matching bottoms that boasted a high-rise design that sat over her belly button, hugging her slender waist.

 Orrego wore her brunette hair pulled up high in an elegant top bun.